yuhanj/yuhanj.github.io/essays/not_only_software_engineering.md

   - Testing
 ---

 Today is the last day of my final project for ICS 314, Software Engineering.
 I'm excited that all the efforts my team has made will be presented to the world.
-Thanks to my professor Dr. Johnson and my TA, Branden Ogata.
+Thanks to my professor Dr. Johnson and my TA Branden.
 I admit that I have spent a lot of time in this course, and I have learned a lot as well.
 I think I've gained significantly more understanding about this course from an actual group final project, Beyond the Library. [(Here is a link to my project for more details)](https://beyond-the-library.github.io/) Agile Project Management and Testing are the two major tools I kept in mind during the development.

 <h2> Agile Project Management</h2>